-A. Any person who is registered voter may be a candidate and hold office, if the person has resided within the city for a period of 12 consecutive months immediately preceding the date of the election.
-In the event of an annexation, any person who has resided within the territory annexed for the prescribed 12-month period is deemed to meet the residency requirements for candidacy.

-B. To become a candidate for elective office at a November election of the City, a declaration of candidacy or nomination petition shall be filed with the City Recorder between dates set forth in Utah Annotated Section 20a-9-203, as it may be amended from time to time.
-In the event the closing day for filing for candidacy falls on a weekend or a holiday, the deadline shall be extended to the next business day.
+- A. Any person who is a registered voter may be a candidate and hold office, if the person has resided within the city for a period of 12 consecutive months immediately preceding the date of the election.
+In the event of an annexation, any person who has resided within the territory annexed for the prescribed 12-month period is deemed to meet the residency requirements for candidacy. - B. To become a candidate for elective office at a November election of the City, a declaration of candidacy or nomination petition shall be filed with the City Recorder between July 15th and August 15th at 5:00 p.m.
+In the event that August 15th falls on a weekend or a holiday, that deadline shall be extended to the next business day at 5:00 p.m.
 The declaration of candidacies shall comply with the form set forth in Utah Code Ann. §20-A-9-203(3)(1953 as amended).
 (Ord.
-No.7-18-07 B)

-C. Any registered voter may also be nominated for a municipal office by a petition signed by twenty-five (25) residents of the city who are eighteen (18) years of age or older.
-Such a petition shall substantially conform with the form set forth in Utah Code Annotated §20A-9-203(4).

-D. Immediately after expiration of the period for filing a declaration of candidacy, the city recorder shall cause the names of the candidates as they will appear on the ballot to be published in at least two (2) successive publications of a newspaper with general circulation in the city.
+No. 9-97-A) - C. Any registered voter may also be nominated for a municipal office by a petition signed by twenty-five (25) residents of the city who are eighteen (18) years of age or older.
+Such a petition shall substantially conform with the form set forth in Utah Code Annotated §20A-9-203(4). - D. Immediately after expiration of the period for filing a declaration of candidacy, the city recorder shall cause the names of the candidates as they will appear on the ballot to be published in at least two (2) successive publications of a newspaper with general circulation in the city.